ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 title: How to Enliven White Kitchen?
 7 Interesting Ideas
 description: A white kitchen is your dream but you want to add a color to it? ➡️ Learn some simple tricks to enliven your interior. ✔️ It's easy!
-intro: White kitchen is a classic and timeless design – always in trend.
-It's perfect for small interiors, but it looks incredible in a large spaces as well.
+intro: A white kitchen is a classic and timeless design – always trendy.
+It's perfect for small interiors, but it looks incredible in large spaces as well.
 Sometimes, however, plain white is simply not enough.
 How to enliven your interior so that it looks fantastic?
 All you need is a couple of small changes.
 image: "/uploads/biala-kuchnia-jak-ja-ozywic.jpg"